ryuichiueda/ueda_blog2_contents/pages/04223/main.md

 /*
- * Read and execute commands. &quot;Top&quot; is nonzero for the top level command
+ * Read and execute commands.
+"Top" is nonzero for the top level command
  * loop; it turns on prompting if the shell is interactive.
  */